The Ship Who Searched

 The Ship Who Searched is a science fiction novel by American writers Anne McCaffrey and Mercedes Lackey.
-It is the third of seven books in The Ship Who Sang series by McCaffrey and four other authors, and the only one by Lackey.
+It is the third of seven books in The Brain & Brawn Ship (also known as The Ship Who Sang) series by McCaffrey and four other authors, and the only one by Lackey.
 It was first published as a serial in the monthly Amazing Stories, June to September, and as a paperback original by Baen Books in August 1992.

 The Ship Who Searched follows the adventures of Hypatia Cade, whom an alien virus renders quadriplegic.
 Her only hope for a good life, free of the prison her body has become, is to enter the BB Program, named for Brain and Brawn.
 She does so, and becomes a brainship, a cyborg human being and interstellar spacecraft.
 The book begins when she contracts the virus at age seven and features her adventures as AH-1033 with her "brawn" Alex, the human partner whom she secretly loves.